 Opting to go shoe-less and weight lifting in your socks, can help increase the muscle activity in your feet, he says, giving those muscles some much-needed attention.

-Considering barefoot training can improve your foot muscle strength it can, in turn, also positively affect your balance, says Nightingale.
+Considering barefoot training can improve your foot muscle strength it can, in turn, also positively affect your balance, Nightingale says.
 That's especially important for older adults who are often at higher risk for fall-related injury, according to the Centers for Disease Control and Prevention.

 Lifting weights in socks or with bare feet can help you feel more grounded, enabling you to engage more muscles, Nightingale says.
 This can be especially helpful with compound lifts like deadlifts or squats, where the weight you're maneuvering is generally heavier.